nkabbara/nkabbara.github.io/docs/books/useful-not-true.md

 - My thoughts are theories, open for improvement.
   - Proposal to be proved and to be improved upon as I move forward.
   - _A scientist laughed really hard when I said science is true.
 Newton -> Einstein -> Quantum physics._
-- My memories are a mostly lies.
+- My memories are mostly lies.
 My past is mostly constructed.
   - Space shuttle explosion experiment.
 3 years later.
   - A false memory over time grows into a hard fact in my mind.
 And it feels more real and more serious.
 And most memories are false.
-- Got used to thinking of rules, obligations and cultural norms are true[^1].
+- Got used to thinking of rules, obligations and cultural norms as true[^1].
   - Rules were most likely set right before lunch break so people can leave.
 Or probably as a knee jerk reaction after a disaster.
   - Rules are not true, they're a starting point of how the game looks like now.
   - Always ask, who's this obligation or norm serving?
 Who's problem is it solving?
 Who is getting disappointed that I'm not taking their wish as my command?